BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_15.md

 We can fish up an ugly fish on this floor!
 This room contains a hidden *Flying Gem* and *Green Shard* as well as *TM03 Psyshock*, a *Dragon Scale*, *Timid Mint*, *Water Memory*, and *Exp.
 Candy XL*.

 Backtrack all the way to Celestinine 1F.
 Go left across the ice to enter Citrine Mountain 1F.
-Surf straight down, ride down the small waterfall, and pick up a hidden *Green Shard*, *Shoal Salt*, and *PokéSnax*.
+Surf straight down, ride down the small waterfall, and pick up a hidden *Green Shard*, *Shoal Salt*, and *PokeSnax*.
 Push the nearby boulder to the left, then go up the waterfall and cross the now open ice patch.

 With the Silver Ring in hand, we can catch Corey's **Skuntank** here!
 Behind it, pick up the *Silver Card*.